Key takeaways:

 Anxiety

-For anxiety in children younger than 6 years old, the typical hydroxyzine dosage is 50 mg by mouth daily.
-For children 6 years and older, the typical hydroxyzine dosage is 50 mg to 100 mg by mouth daily.
+For children younger than age 6 years experiencing anxiety, the typical hydroxyzine dosage is 50 mg per day.
+For children ages 6 and older, the typical hydroxyzine dosage is 50 mg to 100 mg per day.
+Your child’s total daily hydroxyzine dose should be divided into 3 to 4 smaller doses spread throughout the day.

 Itching and chronic hives

-For itching and chronic hives in children younger than 6 years old, the typical hydroxyzine dosage is 50 mg by mouth daily.
-For children 6 years and older, the typical hydroxyzine dosage is 50 mg to 100 mg by mouth daily.
+For itching and chronic hives in children younger than age 6, the typical hydroxyzine dosage is 50 mg per day.
+For children ages 6 and older, the typical hydroxyzine dosage is 50 mg to 100 mg per day.
+Your child’s total daily hydroxyzine dose should be divided into 3 to 4 smaller doses given throughout the day.

 Sedation

-When used for sedation with general anesthesia, your child’s medical care team will calculate the dosage based on your child’s body weight.
+When used for sedation with general anesthesia, the hydroxyzine dosage is based on your child’s body weight.
 The typical hydroxyzine dosage is 0.6 mg per kg of body weight by mouth before and after general anesthesia.

 Are there any dosage adjustments for medical conditions?

 Hydroxyzine is broken down by the liver and removed from your body through the kidneys.
-If your liver or kidneys aren’t working as well, you may have an increased risk of side effects.
+Liver and kidney problems can lead to increased hydroxyzine levels in the body.
+This can raise your risk of side effects, such as sedation and dizziness.

-There aren’t any recommended dosage adjustments for people with liver or kidney problems.
-But your prescriber may have you take a lower dosage to be safe.
+There aren’t any FDA-recommended dosage adjustments for people living with liver or kidney problems.
+But your prescriber may have you start with a lower dosage as a precaution.

 In general, experts recommend avoiding hydroxyzine in adults ages 65 and older.
-That’s because first-generation antihistamines like hydroxyzine can cause worse side effects in this age group.
-But if you’re over 65 and your prescriber recommends it, they may have you take a lower dosage.
+That’s because this age group is more sensitive to the side effects of hydroxyzine and other first-generation antihistamines.
+If you’re over age 65 and your prescriber recommends hydroxyzine, they’ll likely start you with a lower dosage than usual to help avoid dizziness and falls.

-Discuss your full medical history with your healthcare provider before starting hydroxyzine.
-And make sure they have your current list of medications and supplements.
-That’s because several hydroxyzine interactions can also increase the risk of side effects.
+Several hydroxyzine interactions can also increase the risk of side effects.
+So be sure to discuss your full medical history with your prescriber before starting hydroxyzine.
+And make sure they have your current list of medications and supplements you take.

 What happens if you miss a dose of hydroxyzine?

-Since hydroxyzine is usually taken multiple times a day, it can be easy to forget your dose.
+Since you’ll usually take hydroxyzine multiple times a day, it can be easy to forget your dose.
 If this happens, take the missed dose as soon as possible.
 You can then continue with your regular dosing schedule.
 But if it’s getting close to your next dose, just skip the missed dose.

-Never double up to make up for missed doses, since this can make side effects more likely.
+Never double up on hydroxyzine to make up for missed doses, since this can make side effects more likely.
 If you have trouble remembering to take your medications, using a pill organizer or a medication reminder app might help.
-If you aren’t sure how to handle a missed dose of hydroxyzine, contact your healthcare provider or pharmacist.
+If you aren’t sure how to handle a missed dose of hydroxyzine, contact your prescriber or pharmacist.

 What should you do if you take too much hydroxyzine?